bandana147/genuine-milo/README.md

-# CC x Milo
+# Genuine x Milo
-The Franklin based project for creative cloud pages on www.adobe.com.
+The Franklin based project for Genuine pages on www.adobe.com.
 Based off of milo-college.

 ## Developing
 1. Install the [AEM CLI](https://github.com/adobe/helix-cli): `sudo npm install -g @adobe/aem-cli`
 2. Run `aem up` this repo's folder. (opens your browser at `http://localhost:3000`)
 3. Open this repo's folder in your favorite editor and start coding.

-## Testing Milo Changes on CC Pages
+## Testing Milo Changes on Genuine Pages
 1. Run 'aem up' in this folder to ensure the cc site is running locally.
 2. Make changes in milo, and then from the milo folder, run `npm run libs`.
 3. Milo will run at: